VeritasJoker/scribbles/0shot-podcast/README.md

 `results/podcast/*-glove50-concat10-2` is the glove encoding results generated during 2st revision (concatenation of previous 10 embeddings) (no leakage between folds) (aligned with gpt2), correspond to `resultfs/figures/glove-concat-aligned`

+~~`results/podcast/*-glove50-concat10-3` is the glove encoding results generated during 2st revision (concatenation of previous 10 embeddings) (no leakage between folds) (aligned with gpt2) (near neighbor on PCA) (shit results, ignore)~~

+`results/podcast/*-glove50-concat10-4` is the glove encoding results generated during 2st revision (concatenation of previous 10 embeddings) (no leakage between folds) (aligned with gpt2) (early pca to fix from 3), correspond to `resultfs/figures/glove-concat-pca`

-`results/podcast/*-glove50-concat10-3` is the glove encoding results generated during 2st revision (concatenation of previous 10 embeddings) (no leakage between folds) (aligned with gpt2) (near neighbor on PCA), correspond to `resultfs/figures/glove-concat-aligned`
+`results/podcast/*-glove50-concat10-5` is the glove encoding results generated during 2st revision (concatenation of previous 10 embeddings) (no leakage between folds) (aligned with gpt2) (near-neighbor on just the last 50D), correspond to `resultfs/figures/glove-concat-pca2`